albar965/littlenavmap-manual/src/en/OPTIONS.rst

 Shows active flight plan legs in magenta color (default) on the map and in the flight plan table.

-Maximum number of aircraft &trail points:
+Maximum number of aircraft trail points:
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 Limits the number or aircraft trail to avoid performance issues when showing a too large number of